YAP Foong Ha

 GUEST-EDITED JOURNAL SPECIAL ISSUES

-Yap, Foong Ha, Abhishek Kumar Kashyap and Hongyin Tao. (in progress).
+Yap, Foong Ha, Abhishek Kumar Kashyap and Hongyin Tao (guest editors for 7 articles).
+(2022-2023).
 Special issue on “Attitudinal Interrogatives in Interactive Talk”.
-Journal of Pragmatics.
+Journal of Pragmatics. https://www.sciencedirect.com/journal/journal-of-pragmatics/special-issue/10KD4NS5DN7

 Iwasaki, Shoichi and Foong Ha Yap (guest editors).
 (2015).
 Special Issue on “Stance-taking and Stance- marking in Asian Languages”.
 Journal of Pragmatics 83. https://doi.org/10.1016/j.pragma.2015.04.008